-The Holst Birthplace Trust is a registered charity (No. 1078599) with around 250 subscribing members (Friends of the Holst).
-Its purpose is to manage the Holst Victorian House and, through its membership scheme and other fundraising, collect funds in support of its Museum in Cheltenham, in the process offering a regular series of cultural events for members.
+The Holst Birthplace Trust is a registered charity (No. 1078599) with around 250 subscribing Members (Friends of Holst Victorian House).
+Its purpose is to manage the Holst Victorian House and, through its Membership scheme and other fundraising, collect funds in support of its Museum in Cheltenham, in the process offering a regular series of cultural events for members.

 This policy statement describes the way the Trust manages the personal information it holds on its members.
 We will regularly review this policy and may make changes from time to time.
-Questions about this policy should be directed to the Membership Secretary by emailing email@example.com..uk.
+Questions about this policy should be directed to email@example.com.

 What data do we hold?